 For his definition, Robbins got both praise and criticism.
 His work was praised for providing a reasoned justification for economic issues.
 He even said it had a universal nature.
 He said that it was a human and positive science.
 The term gave a broader perspective on economics.

 Finally, Paul.
 A. Samuelson’s definition is the one that many economists still accept today.
 The Growth-Oriented Definition was his idea.
-Economic issues were emphasised in the definition.
+Economic issues were emphasized in the definition.
 It had a long-term outlook and a flexible strategy.
 His theory addressed a wide range of issues.
 It covered all bases and took a wider angle.

 Thus, even as a topic, economics has had a hard road to building its foundation.